petere/pgci/README.md

 ## Installation

+Installation is currently supported on Debian squeeze (6.0) and Ubuntu precise (12.04 LTS).

-On a fresh Debian installation, clone the repository to `/srv/pgci` (this exact path is currently required; I'm working on a way to avoid that), and run
+On a fresh installation, clone the repository to `/srv/pgci` (this exact path is currently required; I'm working on a way to avoid that), and run